Dowell-Lab/srworkshop/day07/worksheets/README.txt

 It is easier to use Deseq2 on your own computer with Rstudio and the counts file you need for input is very small.

+If you get both of these worksheets done you can go to the scripts folder of day 7 and look inside the routin directory.
+It has another way to count using feature counts.
+What are the pros and cons of this other way?